kaiulrich/kulrich_CarND-Behavioral-Cloning-P3/README.md

 #### 2. Attempts to reduce overfitting in the model

-The data are splited into a training and validation data set.
+The data are splited into a training data set and validation data set.
+The training and validation data are randomly selected from generators.
-The training and validation data are randomly selected from generators. and the model contains dropout layers in order to reduce overfitting.
+The model contains dropout layers in order to reduce overfitting.
 The first dropout layers is right after the three Convolution layers (network.py lines 27).
-The next dropout layers are after the first (network.py lines 31) and second (network.py lines 27) fully connected layers.
+The next dropout layers are after the first (network.py lines 31) and second (network.py lines 33) fully connected layer.

 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track 1 and track 2.

 #### 3. Model parameter tuning

-For the loss function I used MSE and used the ADAM optimiser with a low initial learning rate (model.py line 72).
-The Adam optimizer as compared to SGD automatically adjusts the learning rate over epochs unlike SGD.
-Because of the random train and validation se it is possible to variate the Numbers of images by batch.
+For the loss function I used MSE and an ADAM optimiser with a low initial learning rate (model.py line 72).
+The Adam optimizer, compared to SGD, automatically adjusts the learning rate over epochs unlike SGD.
+The train and validation generators are able to variate the numbers of random images by batch .

 #### 4. Appropriate training data